Stochastic Mirror Descent for Convex Optimization with Consensus Constraints: Introduction

+Distributed optimization has a variety of applications.
+A classic reference for distributed optimization is \cite{bertsekas2015parallel}, and more recent applications in statistical learning are described in \cite{boyd2011distributed}.
+The authors in \cite{bullo2019lectures} also describe several interesting applications.
 The literature on distributed optimization algorithms is vast.
-Since this paper focuses on distributed first-order algorithms for convex optimization models, we will focus on this class of algorithms.
+Since this paper focuses on exact distributed first-order algorithms for convex optimization models, we will focus on this class of algorithms.
+Note that in this context an exact algorithm is one that, in the absence of noise, converges to a solution of \eqref{eq:distoptobj0}.
 Two algorithmic techniques can be used to develop exact distributed optimization algorithms.
 The first technique uses diminishing step-sizes, and the second one relies on gradient tracking.
-Gradient tracking is closely related to augmented Lagrangian methods (see Section \ref{sec:algorithms} for more details), however we remark that in the case of mirror maps the relationship between the two is less straightforward due to the mirrored variables.
-Algorithms with diminishing step-sizes tend to be very slow in practice, so recent literature focuses on using constant step-sizes in combination with gradient tracking.
+Gradient tracking is closely related to Augmented Lagrangian methods, however we remark that in the case of mirror maps the relationship between the two is less straightforward due to the mirrored variables.
+Algorithms with diminishing step-sizes tend to be very slow.
+So recent literature focuses on using constant step-sizes in combination with gradient tracking.
 In Table \ref{tab:convrates_2}, we summarize selected related works that show how this paper fits within the existing literature.
-Besides \cite{sun2019distributed}, the other works on exact distributed algorithms, with a fixed step-size and linear convergence, are only based on gradient or sub-gradient descent.
-Table \ref{tab:convrates_2} also lists earlier proposed exact distributed algorithms in discrete time, which rely on the slower mechanism of diminishing step-sizes to achieve exact convergence.
-Compared to these works, the algorithms we propose in this paper are developed in continuous time, allow for additive Brownian noise, and achieve linear convergence rates, while being exact in the no-noise setting.
-Moreover, the mirror maps in the existing literature are used only to model the geometry of the separable constraints and/or the local objective functions and not the consensus constraint that is the distinguishing feature of this paper.
-We achieve the latter by allowing for an additional mirror map for the Lagrangian dual variable.
+The top half of the table shows that there are many distributed algorithms that are based on the gradient descent method.
+Many of these works achieve a global linear convergence rate while also addressing the case of noisy gradients.
+As noted in the introduction there are many settings (e.g. optimization over the simplex) where mirror descent algorithms outperform projected gradient methods.
+For this reason there have been many attempts to generalize mirror descent to the distributed setting.
+The bottom half of the table summarizes various recent works that study the mirror descent algorithm in the distributed setting.
+Among these only \cite{sun2021centralized} is an exact algorithm with linear convergence but does not deal with noisy gradient evaluations or mirroring of the Lagrangian dual variables.
+Moreover, the proof in \cite{sun2021centralized} is based on the solution of a Semi-Definite Programing (SDP) optimization model, and it is unclear if the proof technique can be extended to deal with noisy gradient evaluations.
+Therefore compared to existing works, the algorithm we propose in this paper is developed in both continuous and discrete time, allows for additive Brownian noise, and achieves a global linear convergence rate, while being exact in the no-noise setting.
+Moreover, the mirror maps in the existing literature are used only to model the geometry of the separable constraints and/or the local objective functions and not the consensus constraint that is the main focus and distinctive feature of this paper.
+We achieve the latter by allowing for an additional mirror map for the Lagrange multipliers of the consensus constraint.
 For our analysis we use a Lyapunov function that suitably combines both the preconditioning of the primal and Lagrangian dual variables to attain non-asymptotic convergence results.